Foldager94/Week40/README.md

 ### Indhold

 * Tirsdag
-  *JavaScript Exercises - Period 2 Day-1 (Callbacks and more)
+⋅⋅* JavaScript Exercises - Period 2 Day-1 (Callbacks and more)